 TOM CRUISE as KRAVEN5 of 12There’s hardly a bigger leading man in recent memory than Tom Cruise.
 He’s been at the forefront of film culture for almost thirty years, and he hasn’t lost a step, as proven in his latest turn as Ethan Hunt in Mission: Impossible - Rogue Nation.
-Hero of course comes to mind immediately when it comes to Cruise, but we’re going in a different direction.
-Sony and Marvel Studios are likely going to want as much distance from the last two incarnations of the film franchise as they can get, which means a brand new villain, with a lot of star power attached.
+“Hero” of course comes to mind immediately when it comes to Cruise, but we’re going in a different direction.

 Cruise hasn’t been bad much, but his role as the cold-hearted killer-for-hire in Michael Mann’s Collateral proved he can credibly going against type.
-He’d be a one-two punch as master-hunter Kraven (our pick for the film’s big bad), bringing a huge name to the production, and adding a fresh twist not only to his career, but to a villain we haven’t seen on-screen yet.
+He’d be a one-two punch as master-hunter Kraven, a villain for the inevitable sequel to Spider-Man: Homecoming.

 CHARLIZE THERON as SUE STORM6 of 12It’s hard to imagine Fantastic Four getting another chance at a first impression any time soon, but if they did, we’d suggest bringing the team to the screen in media res – that is, foregoing yet another crack at their origin in favor of a more mature team with their complex dynamics already in place.